-Note that certificate recognition means that CCRA participants recognize that the evaluation scheme in the certificate authorizing nation correctly performed all of the activities involved in CC and CCRA processes.
-This does not imply that the certified IT product met the security requirements of another CCRA participant nation.
-To achieve the latter purpose, collaborative Protection Profiles (cPP) are developed by International Technical Communities consisting of vendors, test laboratories, CCRA nations, and academia. cPPs are developed with strong engagement and endorsement of all CCRA participant nations.
+Note that certificate recognition means that CCRA participants recognise that the evaluation scheme in the certificate authorising nation correctly performed all of the activities involved in CC and CCRA processes.
+This does not imply that the certified IT product meets the security requirements of another CCRA participant nation.
+To help achieving the latter purpose, collaborative Protection Profiles (cPP) are developed by International Technical Communities consisting of vendors, test laboratories, CCRA nations, and academia. cPPs are developed with strong engagement and endorsement of all CCRA participant nations.